gbmj/gbmj-net/cancer-blog/mris/index.md

 </details>

-These images demonstrate the positive effect Meghan's six weeks of radiation and vincristine-cisplatin had on the top right tumor:
+These images show the positive effect Meghan's six weeks of radiation and vincristine-cisplatin had on the top right tumor (left in the image):

 <figure>
 <img src="mri-top-pre-post-treatment.jpg" alt="Top view MRI before and after treatment">